-Project Activities Indigenous Interest Potential Effect Changes to sense of place and identity due to changes in accessibility and real and perceived disturbance of the environment Interruption of the use of travel ways, navigable waterways and water bodies Indigenous Governance Systems Change to an Indigenous nation's cultural traditions, laws and governance systems that inform how they exercise their Aboriginal Rights: Effects on the ability to use, develop and control traditional land, territories and resources Effects on the ability to implement Indigenous laws, customs and protocols Participation in decision-making in matters which affect Aboriginal Rights and Title in the proposed Project Area Changes to ongoing conservation efforts to restore important fish species and habitat Ability to engage in stewardship of lands and resources Operations Natural gas receiving Indigenous interests are Potential effects on Indigenous interests are anticipated to be Natural gas processing and liquefaction anticipated to be similar to the Site Preparation and similar to the Site Preparation and Construction Phase (above) LNG Storage Construction Phase (above) Control, inspection, and maintenance of Project components (docto) Decommissioning De-energizing, decommissioning purging and dismantling of LNG facilities Indigenous interests are anticipated to be similar to the Site Preparation and Construction Phase (above) Potential effects on Indigenous interests are anticipated to be similar to the Site Preparation and Construction Phase (above) Repurposing, recycling and disposal of materials and equipment Reclamation of the proposed Project Site for alternate use
+Project Activities Indigenous Interest Potential Effect Interruption of the use of travel ways, navigable waterways and water bodies Indigenous Governance Systems Change to an Indigenous nation's cultural traditions, laws and governance systems that inform how they exercise their Aboriginal Rights: Effects on the ability to use, develop and control traditional land, territories and resources Effects on the ability to implement Indigenous laws, customs and protocols Participation in decision-making in matters which affect Aboriginal Rights and Title in the proposed Project Area Changes to ongoing conservation efforts to restore important fish species and habitat Ability to engage in stewardship of lands and resources Operations , Natural gas receiving Natural gas processing and liquefaction LNG Storage Control, inspection, and maintenance of Indigenous interests are anticipated to be similar to the Site Preparation and Construction Phase (above) Potential effects on Indigenous interests are anticipated to be similar to the Site Preparation and Construction Phase (above) Project components Decommissioning De-energizing, decommissioning purging and dismantling of LNG facilities Indigenous interests are anticipated to be similar to the Site Preparation and Construction Phase (above) Potential effects on Indigenous interests are anticipated to be similar to the Site Preparation and Construction Phase (above) Repurposing, recycling and disposal of materials and equipment Reclamation of the proposed Project Site for alternate use

-^{} Identified Interests determined from engagement with Indigenous nations (see subsection 11.3), Table 1 of the Joint Summary of Issues and Engagement, and review of the B.C.
+\ Identified Interests determined from engagement with Indigenous nations (see subsection 11.3), Table 1 of the Joint Summary of Issues and Engagement, and review of the B.C.
 EAO's EPIC website (B.C.
 EAO 2020)